Stenopelix: Classification

 The classification of Stenopelix is controversial and has ever been problematic because of the lacking skull.
 Prior to the 1960s, it was often assigned to some ornithopod group.
 In 1974 Teresa Maryańska suggested it to be a pachycephalosaur, one of the oldest known, due to the apparent exclusion of the pubis from the acetabulum, and the presence of strong caudal ribs.
-Peter Galton in 1982 showed that the "pubis" was actually part of the acetabulum, and the so-called "caudal ribs" were sacral ribs.
+Hans-Dieter Sues and Peter Galton in 1982 showed that the "pubis" was actually part of the acetabulum, and the so-called "caudal ribs" were sacral ribs.
 The curvature of the ischium and absence of an obturator foramen were not characteristics seen in other pachycephalosaurs.
-Galton concluded Stenopelix to be ceratopian.
+Sues and Galton concluded Stenopelix to be ceratopian.

-However, exact cladistic analyses by Paul Sereno have resulted in a position in the Pachycephalosauria.
+However, cladistic analyses by Paul Sereno have resulted in a position in the Pachycephalosauria.
 But paleontologists Richard J. Butler and Robert M. Sullivan nonetheless view the species as being Marginocephalia incertae sedis, rejecting the presumed synapomorphies with the Pachycephalosauria as incorrect identifications or lacking cogency because of a possible presence in ceratopsian groups.
 A cladistic analysis performed by Butler et al. (2011) showed that Stenopelix is a basal member of the Ceratopsia, and its sister taxon is Yinlong.
 Morschhauser et al. (2019) recovered Stenopelix within Neoceratopsia.
 Yu et al. (2020) classified Stenopelix as a chaoyangsaurid with Yinlong, Chaoyangsaurus, Xuanhuaceratops, Hualianceratops.
 Fonseca et al. (2024) also recovered this genus as a chaoyangsaurid close to Yinlong.